Knowledge is the foundation of competence in professional practice

 Advancing Education

-For more than 35 years, NCCHC has emphasized the importance of professional development and staff training, with a strong focus on best practices.
+For more than 40 years, NCCHC has emphasized the importance of professional development and staff training, with a strong focus on best practices.
 Since its debut in 1976, the National Conference on Correctional Health Care has grown from a gathering of 80 pioneers into the must-attend event of the year for thousands of professionals.
-Since then, the education program has grown, adding other annual conferences and specialty seminars as well as on-request trainings.
+Since then, the education program has grown, adding other annual conferences and seminars, online education and on-request trainings.